 Resist him, standing firm in the faith because you know that your brothers throughout the world are undergoing the same kind of suffering.

 A young minister shared with me one day, “I am afraid of Satan.”

-"Satan was defeated 2,000 years ago," I explained, "when Christ in fulfillment of prophecy died on the cross for our sins.
-Though Satan has great power to influence man, he has only that power which God has granted to him.
-That is why, in the face of great persecution, the disciples could pray to God in His sovereignty and power, 'They won't stop at anything that you in your wise power will let them do.'
+“Satan was defeated 2,000 years ago,” I explained. “when Christ, in fulfillment of prophecy, died on the cross for our sins.
+Though Satan has great power to influence people, he has only that power which God has granted to him.
+That is why, in the face of great persecution, the disciples could pray to God in His sovereignty and power, ‘They won’t stop at anything that you in your wise power will let them do.’”